kholiator/Clipfinity/README.md

 # Cloneyoutube

-This project is a clone of the YouTube user interface built with React.js, Tailwind CSS, and API integration.
+This project is a clone of the YouTube user interface built with React.js, Tailwind CSS, and API integration using Rapid API.

 ## Requirements